pyao137/HackNC-2020/README.md

 You can download Python here: https://www.python.org/downloads/, and you can install pygame using pip in your command-line

 This project was created for HackNC 2021, and won in the entertainment track.
-See our DevPost submission here: https://devpost.com/software/thicc-snake
+See our DevPost submission [here!](https://devpost.com/software/thicc-snake)